bu-icsg/latex-base/README.md

 ## Setup and Usage

-This repository is intended to build three targets:
+This repository is intended to build four targets:
 * A LaTeX paper
 * A Beamer presentation with overlays (pseudo-animations/reveals)
 * A Beamer handout (the presentation without overlays)